Well…..no. Not exactly. It might be true if you know what you’re looking for. Unfortunately, most people do not.

 For most ADHD Partner Survey respondents, however, their ADHD partners were 30 and older when they took the survey in 2004 or 2006.
-For them, ADHD flew far under the radar screen—sometimes for decades.
+For them, ADHD long flew far under the radar screen—sometimes for decades.

 In large part, that’s why these stalwart survey takers persevered through an exhaustive 54-section survey: They wanted to share the knowledge they learned the hard way, to help others on the learning curve.
+Endless thanks to them.

-Respondents Emphasize Three Important Points
+Respondents Emphasize Three Key Points

 2. They discovered the possibility by randomly coming across a website, article, or book.
 More recently, a therapist made the discovery.
 Family doctors seldom recognized it.
 (If they did, they didn’t mention it.)

 3. They wish they’d known earlier.
 Ignorance cost them and their families a great deal of money, pain, and anguish.

 - Most survey respondents reported that their ADHD partners had not been diagnosed before they met.